matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Project setup

-To create a new project run the `create` task of the CLI passing a project name:
+To create a new project run the CLI's `create` command, passing a project name:

 ```sh
 zksync-cli create demo